 1. Fools' food

-A tasty way to fool your kids (or let them fool you) is to make April Fools' Day dishes that deceive the eye and palate.
-For example, cook mini meatloaves in cupcake liners and top with mashed potatoes tinted pink with natural food coloring.
-For your fruit-loving kids, core an apple and insert a dark-colored gummy worm.
-For more fun, buy realistic-looking toy plastic flies and strategically hide them in breakfast, lunch or dinner meals.
+A tasty way to fool your kids (or let them fool you) is to make April Fools' Day dishes that deceive the eye (and the palate).
+For example, cook mini meatloaf "cupcakes" in cupcake liners and top them with mashed potatoes tinted pink with natural food coloring.
+For fruit-loving kids, core an apple and insert a gummy worm.
+For more fun, buy realistic-looking toy plastic flies and strategically hide them in kiddo's dessert.

-Another food prank that your kids may actually hope you do more often is to take various candies and shape or cut them to resemble vegetables.
+Another food prank your kids may actually hope you'll repeat throughout the year is to take various candies and shape or cut them to resemble vegetables.
 Mix them with plain yogurt and pour them into a pie plate.
-Top with a baked puff pastry crust and serve the dish as vegetable pot pie.
+Top it with a baked puff pastry crust, and serve the dish as a "vegetable" potpie.

 3. Unusable soap

-Painting a bar of soap with clear nail polish so that it becomes super-slippery is a funny prank for people of any age, but it becomes especially hilarious when kids can't figure out what the heck is going on.
-Of course, the only downside to this prank is that your kids will probably use it as an excuse not to shower, but hey, we can't win 'em all.
+Painting a bar of soap with clear nail polish so it becomes super-slippery — and totally nonfunctional — is a funny prank for people of any age, but it becomes especially hilarious when kids can't figure out what the heck is going on.
+Of course, the only downside is that kids will probably use this as an excuse not to wash their hands, but hey, you can't win 'em all.

 4. Fake houseguest

-In the morning before your kids get up, stage a fake houseguest at the breakfast table.
-Stuff a little girl's long dress, or jeans and shirt, with towels, pillows and/or newspaper.
-Sit "her" in a chair and prop a newspaper on her lap, so no one can see her upper body or head.
-Tell your kids they have a new "roomie" and introduce them to "April," a young girl who loves reading the newspaper and doesn't talk much.
+In the morning before your kids get up, stage a "houseguest" at the breakfast table.
+Stuff a long kids dress or jeans and shirt with towels, pillows and/or newspaper.
+Sit "her" in a chair and prop a newspaper on her lap covering her face so no one can see her upper body or head.
+Tell your kids they have a new roomie and introduce them to "April," a young girl who loves reading the newspaper... and doesn't talk much.

-At dinner the night before April Fools' Day, introduce your kids to a new vegetable and tell them if they eat it, they will wake up bigger and stronger.
-(If your kids have never eaten Brussels sprouts, this is the perfect time to serve it.)
-When they go to sleep, stuff the toes of their shoes with cotton or newspaper and, if possible, swap out their jeans and shirts with clothing a size too small.
-You can also have your kids do this to your spouse's shoes and clothing for some extra giggles.
+At dinner the night before April Fools' Day, introduce your kids to a new vegetable and tell them that if they eat it, they'll wake up bigger and stronger.
+(If your kids have never eaten Brussels sprouts, this is the perfect time to serve them.)
+When they go to sleep, stuff the toes of their shoes with cotton or newspaper, and if possible, swap out their jeans and shirts with clothing a size too small.
+You can also have your kids do this to your partner's shoes and clothing for extra giggles.

 6. Falling socks

-Let your kids fill your spouse's medicine cabinet or cupboards with rolled-up socks or small plastic balls.
-Then stifle your laughter and watch the surprise when he or she opens the doors.
+Let your kids fill your partner's medicine cabinet or cupboards with rolled-up socks or small plastic balls.
+Then just try stifle your laughter when he or she opens the doors.

 7. Sticky coins

-Have your kids super-glue a few dimes or quarters on the sidewalk out front, then camp out at the window and watch how many passers-by bend down to pick up the coins -- or try to, at any rate!
+Have your kids super-glue a few quarters on the sidewalk out front; then camp out at the window and watch how many passers-by bend down to pick up the coins — or try to pick them up, rather.